 I want to start off by saying that disappearing is far harder now than it was a few decades ago.
-Before the internet was widely available, digital cameras, and inexpensive smartphones, tracking and tracing someone was nearly impossible unless you were very dedicated or had access to high-tech official gear.
+Before the internet was widely available, digital cameras and inexpensive smartphones tracking and tracing someone were nearly impossible unless you were very dedicated or had access to high-tech official gear.

 How To Disappear (As Much As Possible) and Deal With the Consequences